IUREDCap/redcap-etl/docs/DeveloperGuide.md

 Then open the file tests/coverage/index.html with a browser.
 The directory tests/coverage has been set up to be ignored by Git.

-To have the system tests run using the handler script, use the following steps:
-1. In the REDCap configuration project, set the option to run ETL when the record is saved.
-This needs to be done each time the tests are run, because REDCap ETL will automatically reset this value to not run ETL each time the test is run.
-2. Set the REDCAP_ETL_DATA_TEST_SCRIPT environment variable to 'handler' when running phpunit, for example:

-    REDCAP_ETL_DATA_TEST_SCRIPT=handler ./vendor/bin/phpunit

 Coding Standards Compliance